- Developing proposals for the renewed NIHR Research for Patient Benefit programme - A NIHR Research Design Service North West seminar

-Are you planning to submit a RfPB grant application in May 2015?
+Are you planning to submit a RfPB grant application in March 2016?

 Do you want advice from experts on topics such as research methods, patient and public involvement and costings?

-For those planning to submit an RfPB proposal in the [insert funding round number here] funding round (final submission deadline to be confirmed) we will provide a facilitated support programme for applicants involving three half-day meetings, individual advice, mutual feedback and referral to experts where needed.
+For those planning to submit an RfPB proposal in competition 29, we will provide a facilitated half-day support session for applicants involving one-to-one advice with a range of experts from different methodological backgrounds.
 The aim is to maximise your chances of success in securing RfPB funding and to ensure your project is robust, well designed and properly supported.

-There will only be 10 places available on the programme.
+The session can accommodate a maximum of seven research teams.
 If it is oversubscribed we will prioritise those most likely to benefit from the support it provides.
 Others will be encouraged to access individual RDS NW support.

 The NIHR Research Design Service (RDS) is offering a unique opportunity for health and social care professionals across England to attend a week-long residential Grant Writing Retreat in June 2016.
 The purpose of the Retreat is to give busy professionals dedicated time to rapidly progress their research idea into fundable proposals.

 The Retreat will provide a supportive environment for teams of two or three people to develop high quality research proposals prior to application to national peer-reviewed funding streams.
 Preference will be given to proposals for NIHR schemes, although teams intending to apply to other funders of applied health and social care research will also be considered.
 Please note that proposals for personal awards (e.g. fellowships) are not eligible.